-Building on the BRICs has been added to your bookmarks.
+Building on the BRICs has been saved

 As growth slows in the BRIC countries, multinationals from developed nations may find seven new emerging markets to hold enticing opportunities.